 It is recommended to train in these shoes for the massive benefits they provide to foot and ankle strength and mobility.

-Running barefoot is one of the most enjoyable activities and is perfectly safe but sometimes for longer runs, traditional “barefoot” shoes may not be ideal and you may need more support.
+Running barefoot is one of the most enjoyable activities and is perfectly safe but sometimes for longer runs and obstacle course races, traditional “barefoot” shoes may not be ideal and you may need more support.

 A minimalist running shoe will have all the best features of barefoot shoes, just more support, and cushioning: